nikosuenderhauf/cayman/scene-understanding.md

 As the challenge is complex, with multiple components, we provide a tiered prize list.
 The highest scoring on any given leaderboard will be awarded the corresponding prize.
 Teams are allowed to participate across all challenges and win multiple prizes.

-1. Scene Change Detection (ADR) - $900 USD, 1 Quadro 6000 RTX GPU, up to 5 Jetson Nano GPUs
+1. Scene Change Detection (ADR) - $900 USD, 1 Quadro RTX6000 GPU, up to 5 Jetson Nano GPUs
-2. Semantic SLAM (ADR) - $800 USD, 1 Quadro 6000 RTX GPU, up to 5 Jetson Nano GPUs
+2. Semantic SLAM (ADR) - $800 USD, 1 Quadro RTX6000 GPU, up to 5 Jetson Nano GPUs
 3. Semantic SLAM (AGT) - $500 USD
 4. Semantic SLAM (PGT) - $300 USD